Fair Saint Louis

 Fair St. Louis is an annual festival held during the United States Independence Day holiday in downtown St. Louis, Missouri, at the Gateway Arch National Park.
-It is funded by the Veiled Prophet Organization.
+It is an independent 501c3 non profit organization.

 History

 The event originally named "V.P.
 Fair" was a successor to the Veiled Prophet Parade, which began as a St. Louis civic celebration in 1878.
 The first V.P.
 Fair took place in 1981.

 In September 1994, the name would be changed to Fair St Louis for subsequent years.
 "The name 'Fair St. Louis' is expected to be marketable to all parts of the country," said Craig Kaminer, a spokesman for the VP Fair Foundation in 1994.
 "The vision is to create for St. Louis what the Mardi Gras is for New Orleans."